A/N: Dedicated to Xxzomgcheri00sxX on dA. Language, slash, and some generalizations of the French (courtesy of Pepé Le Pew).

 "C'est l'amour, mon cheri!"
 Pepé declares to his ladylove.

 "Say lamoor, mahn sherry!"
 America repeats to the mortified nation in his arms.

 "Wh-what?"
-The island nation demands.
+The island nation says blankly.
 He then begins laughing.
 "And here I th-thought that bloody language was b-bad enough already!"

 The younger male's blue eyes narrow.
 "Don't insult the language of love!"

 "Dear god, you sound just like that damn frog."

 "That's supposed to be attractive though."